Who we are

 We produce lists of Church Leaders and Lay Representatives of member Churches of CTBRD.

-Names and other details may, on occasion, be produced as part of notes of meetings organised by CTBRD – eg after the ‘Conversations’ evening when a summary was produced including contact details of people and organisations for those who want to follow up and support particular initiatives.
+Names and other details may, on occasion, be shared as part of notes of meetings organised by CTBRD – eg as part of an attendance list in the minutes of meetings or for contact details for those who want to follow up and support particular initiatives.

 How long we retain your data